The Lost Boys (franchise): TV pilot

-In February, Catherine Hardwicke was hired to direct the pilot episode and the two of the three lead roles had been cast with Tyler Posey as Michael Emerson, one of the brothers, and Kiele Sanchez as their mother, Lucy Emerson.
+In February, Catherine Hardwicke was hired to direct the pilot episode and two of the three lead roles had been cast with Tyler Posey as Michael Emerson, one of the brothers, and Kiele Sanchez as their mother, Lucy Emerson.
 Medalion Rahimi and Dakota Shapiro were additionally announced in main roles as Stella and David, respectively.
 Posey, Sanchez, and Shapiro took on roles that were previously played by Jason Patric, Dianne Wiest, and Kiefer Sutherland in the original film, while Rahimi's Stella is a version of the Star character played by Jami Gertz.
 Casting continued with Sarah Hay, Cheyenne Haynes, and Haley Tju added as series regulars.
 Hay was cast as Mollie, a vampire turned by David who has become his rival for leadership of the vampire gang.
 Meanwhile, Haynes and Tju were tapped to portray the Frog Sisters, Liza and Cassie, respectively.
 The characters are a gender-flipped version of the Frog Brothers, Edgar and Alan Frog, played by Corey Feldman and Jamison Newlander, respectively, in the original film.
 In March, Rio Mangini joined the main cast as Sam Emerson, one of the lead brothers, alongside Del Zamora as Frank Garcia, Lucy's father.

 After The CW passed on the pilot in May, once again deciding to retool the project though this time off-cycle, Warner Bros.
 Television released the entire cast of the pilot the following month with the exception of Rahimi and Shapiro, whose options were extended.
 The duo were set to co-star in the new, reworked pilot, which was scheduled to film by the end of 2019.
 The second pilot began filming but was affected by the 2019 COVID-19 pandemic.
 Despite this the pilot was pretty much finished, but was also not accepted in 15 May 2020.
 Nonetheless, CW continued to emphasize the project as a passion project.
 In January 2021, the latest pilot was stated to still be in consideration, but in September, it was officially confirmed that The CW would not move forward with the project.